-The words and phrases de?ned in this Article shall have the meaning set out below throughout the Plan, unless the context in which any such word or phrase appears reasonably requires a broader, narrower or different meaning.
+The words and phrases defined in this Article shall have the meaning set out below throughout the Plan, unless the context in which any such word or phrase appears reasonably requires a broader, narrower or different meaning.

-2.1 "Af?liate" means any corporation, partnership, limited liability company or association, trust or other entity or organization which, directly or indirectly, controls, is controlled by, or is under common control with, the Company.
-For purposes of the preceding sentence, "control" (including, with correlative meanings, the terms "controlled by" and "under common control with"), as used with respect to any entity or organization, shall mean the possession, directly or indirectly, of the power (a) to vote more than ?fty percent (50%) of the securities having ordinary voting power for the election of directors of the controlled entity or organization, or (ii) to direct or cause the direction of the management and policies of the controlled entity or organization, whether through the ownership of voting securities or by contract or otherwise.

-2.2 "Annual Incentive Award" means an Award granted to a Holder pursuant to Article X.

-2.3 "Award" means, individually or collectively, a grant under the Plan of Options, SARs, Restricted Stock, RSUs, Performance Stock Awards, Performance Unit Awards, Annual Incentive Awards, Other Stock-Based Awards and Cash-Based Awards, in each case subject to the terms and provisions of the Plan.

-- 2.4 "Award Agreement" means an agreement that sets forth the terms and conditions applicable to an Award granted under the Plan. - 2.5 "Board" means the board of directors of the Company. - 2.6 "Cash-Based Award" means an Award granted pursuant to Article XII. - 2.7 "Code" means the United States Internal Revenue Code of 1986, as amended from time to time. - 2.8 "Committee" means the Compensation Committee of the Board. - 2.9 "Company" means Quanex Corporation, a Delaware corporation, or any successor (by reincorporation, merger or otherwise). - 2.10 "Corporate Change" shall have the meaning ascribed to that term in Section 4.5(c).
+- 2.1 "Affiliate" means any corporation, partnership, limited liability company or association, trust or other entity or organization which, directly or indirectly, controls, is controlled by, or is under common control with, the Company.
+For purposes of the preceding sentence, "control" (including, with correlative meanings, the terms "controlled by" and "under common control with"), as used with respect to any entity or organization, shall mean the possession, directly or indirectly, of the power (a) to vote more than fifty percent (50%) of the securities having ordinary voting power for the election of directors of the controlled entity or organization, or (ii) to direct or cause the direction of the management and policies of the controlled entity or organization, whether through the ownership of voting securities or by contract or otherwise. - 2.2 "Annual Incentive Award" means an Award granted to a Holder pursuant to Article X. - 2.3 "Award" means, individually or collectively, a grant under the Plan of Options, SARs, Restricted Stock, RSUs, Performance Stock Awards, Performance Unit Awards, Annual Incentive Awards, Other Stock-Based Awards and Cash-Based Awards, in each case subject to the terms and provisions of the Plan. - 2.4 "Award Agreement" means an agreement that sets forth the terms and conditions applicable to an Award granted under the Plan. - 2.5 "Board" means the board of directors of the Company. - 2.6 "Cash-Based Award" means an Award granted pursuant to Article XII. - 2.7 "Code" means the United States Internal Revenue Code of 1986, as amended from time to time. - 2.8 "Committee" means the Compensation Committee of the Board. - 2.9 "Company" means Quanex Corporation, a Delaware corporation, or any successor (by reincorporation, merger or otherwise). - 2.10 "Corporate Change" shall have the meaning ascribed to that term in Section 4.5(c). - 2.11 "Director" means a director of the Company who is not an Employee.